Beaver Lake Bird Sanctuary

 "The Sanctuary is truly a haven and a place for reflection.
 If you have never been there, please visit - to enjoy a quiet walk in the early morning, to sit at an overlook and watch the sunset over the lake, to climb the 'people' tree and read a book, or to marvel at the appearance of a warbler in the midst of a long migration from her breeding ground in Canada to her winter home in South America."

 You can read Tom's informative and entertaining article, "A Year of Birding at Beaver Lake Bird Sanctuary," by clicking here.

 BRAC hosts bird walks at the Sanctuary on the first Saturday of every month.
 From April to September, the walks begin at 8:00 am, and from October to March, they begin at 9:00 am.
 We meet at the gazebo on the south end of the lake.
 Check out our events calendar and subscribe to our newsletter to stay up-to-date on scheduled bird walks!

 Work Days at the Sanctuary

 We welcome volunteers to join us as we pick up trash, remove non-native invasive plants, and do other maintenance at the Sanctuary.
 Please contact us if you would like to help!

 EMAS takes pride in the fact that the Beaver Lake Bird Sanctuary is welcoming to all people.
 The following note illustrates how important the Sanctuary is to visitors with disabilities:

-"My wife and I recently visited my son in Asheville, and, as we always do, we went to Beaver Lake, your bird sanctuary, and enjoyed a Christmas day walk.
+"My daughter, wife and I recently visited my son in Asheville, and, as we always do, we went to Beaver Lake, your bird sanctuary, and enjoyed a Christmas day walk.
 It is one of my favorite places to visit in Asheville, because I can actually get out in nature with my wheelchair and see/hear birds and butterflies and squirrels!
 I love it!
 Thank you for having the boardwalk so that people with disabilities can get out and appreciate what nature has to offer."